0xsequence/sequence-unity/README.md

 The SDK is broken into a number of components with different responsibilities.
 This section will give an overview of some of the most important components for users and their intended purposes.

 ### Client
 IEthClient provides an interface for clients.
 Clients handle the connection to blockchain networks, making various RPC requests.
 Any time you wish to query the blockchain or submit a transaction, you will need a client.
+As a rule of thumb, if a method requires a client, you should expect that you will be making a web request and will need to work with async tasks and be prepared to catch any exceptions that are thrown.

 ### Wallet
 EthWallet implements a standard EOA wallet.
 A wallet keeps track of its own private/public key pair and address and is responsible for providing its private key to the signer when signing transactions.